 The value of a currency pair is called a quote.
 A currency quote contains two prices.
 The forex market uses a two-price quotation system that includes two prices – one for buying and one for selling:

 - The bid price is the maximum price any buyer is willing to pay for the currency

 - The ask price is the minimum price any seller is willing to accept for the currency

 The Spread in Forex Trading

-The “Spread” is the difference between the bid- and ask price value of the currency pair.
+The “Spread” is the difference between the bid and ask price value of the currency pair.
 This small difference in the pricing is how your Forex broker makes their money for offering you the service that connects you to the International currency market.